MasTec (NYSE:MTZ) Issues Q3 2022 Earnings Guidance

-A number of research firms recently commented on MTZ.
-DA Davidson raised their price objective on shares of MasTec to $110.00 in a research note on Monday, August 15th.
-B. Riley dropped their target price on shares of MasTec from $120.00 to $104.00 in a report on Friday, May 6th.
-Cowen boosted their price objective on shares of MasTec from $120.00 to $125.00 and gave the stock an outperform rating in a report on Monday, August 8th.
-UBS Group decreased their target price on shares of MasTec from $116.00 to $100.00 and set a na rating on the stock in a research report on Wednesday, May 18th.
-Finally, Cowen lifted their target price on shares of MasTec from $120.00 to $125.00 and gave the company an outperform rating in a research report on Monday, August 8th.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and an average price target of $110.18.
+Several research analysts have recently weighed in on the stock.
+DA Davidson upped their price target on shares of MasTec to $110.00 in a report on Monday, August 15th.
+Cowen lifted their price target on MasTec from $120.00 to $125.00 and gave the company an outperform rating in a research note on Monday, August 8th.
+B. Riley dropped their target price on MasTec from $120.00 to $104.00 in a research report on Friday, May 6th.
+Citigroup reduced their price target on MasTec from $109.00 to $100.00 and set a buy rating for the company in a research report on Friday, July 22nd.
+Finally, UBS Group lowered their price objective on shares of MasTec from $116.00 to $100.00 and set a na rating on the stock in a report on Wednesday, May 18th.
+One analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to MarketBeat, MasTec currently has an average rating of Moderate Buy and an average target price of $110.18.

 MasTec Price Performance